 By using tools built for promotions, you collect email addresses with opt-ins on the registration form.
 This will grow your database and allow you to continue marketing to your audience long after the ballot is over.

 No Opportunities for Digital Revenue

-Fewer Possibilities for Niche Promotions
+Fewer Possibilities for Year Round Ballots

 When you are considering the cost of a dedicated ballot tool against the hidden costs of low-cost survey tools, be sure to take into account all of the employee hours spent managing the tool.
-The time they lose building the ballot, tallying votes, and managing write-ins could be better spent in so many other ways.
-Furthermore, all that time saved means you won’t need to hire temps or an accounting firm to manage the ballot and count up all the votes for you.
+The time they lose building the ballot, tallying votes, and managing write-ins could be better spent in many other ways.
+Furthermore, all that time saved means you won’t need to hire temps or an accounting firm to manage the ballot and count all the votes for you.

 Mediocre User Experience

 Most low-cost survey tools don’t provide a dynamic experience for the person voting.
 This lack of customization will lower your participation rates.
 When using a tool designed for creating ballots, the experience is much better for the end-voter, which keeps participation (and therefore community buy-in) high.

 While cheap survey tools come with lots of hidden costs, dedicated ballot tools make it easier for everyone involved.
 Your promotion setup is easier, your advertisers receive more exposure, and your audience can vote more easily.